nf-core/magmap/docs/usage.md

 N.B.: the sbt files can be generated with sourmash (check it [here](https://sourmash.readthedocs.io/en/latest/index.html)) or some can be found in sourmash documentation website.
 E.g. "sourmash gtdb sbt" you will find the indexes for gtdb.

-#### Metadata input
+#### Genomes metadata input

 Magmap accepts several types of metadata as `.csv` files that provides information about the genomes that you will use in the pipeline.
-Each type of metadata can be used to get different information about you genomes as their quality (CheckM) or the taxonomy (gtdb).
+Each type of metadata can be used to get different information about your genomes.
+At the moment, Magmap can handle output from CheckM/CheckM2 and gtdb-tk.
 Magmap will merge all these tables and create a new one: each row will correspond to a genome (based on its accno) followed by several columns.

 ##### gtdb_metadata

 With this parameter, you can supply a file like the GTDB metadata files provided on their official [website](https://gtdb.ecogenomic.org/), e.g. [`bac120_metadata_r220.tsv.gz`](https://data.ace.uq.edu.au/public/gtdb/data/releases/release220/220.0/bac120_metadata_r220.tsv.gz).
 You can either use their files directly or make a custom one.
-We're using these fields: `A`, `B` etc.
+If you want make your own table, fill up the following columns: `accno`, `checkm_completeness`, `checkm_contamination`, `checkm_strain_heterogeneity`, `contig_count`, `genome_size`, `gtdb_genome_representative`,gtdb_representative`, `gtdb_taxonomy`.

 ##### gtdb-tk metadata